webauthz/handbook/README.md

 Webauthz, so if you're familiar with it, you'll recognize these five steps:

 1. Registration.
 The client (website or application) registers with the authorization server to obtain a `client_id` and `client_token`

 2. Request.
-The client redirects the user to the authorization server with a request that includes the `client_id`
+The client redirects the user to the authorization server with an access request; the request identifies the `client_id` and specifies the requested access `scope` for an authorization `realm`

 3. Prompt.
 The authorization server prompts the user to allow or deny the request

 4. Grant.
 The authorization server redirects the user to the client with a temporary `grant_token` ("authorization code" in OAuth 2.0)

 5. Exchange.
 The client exchanges the temporary `grant_token` for an `access_token` that can be used to make requests to the resource server;
-   this also requires the `client_id` and `client_token` to ensure only the original client gets the `access_token`
+   this request is authenticated using the `client_token` to ensure only the original client gets the `access_token` and `refresh_token`

 After the five steps are complete, the client has an authorization token that it can use to make requests to the resource server.